-A heavy truck could damage your new driveaway if you do not pay enough attention to the materials and techniques described here for a quality asphalt driveway installation.
+A heavy truck could damage your new driveway if you do not pay enough attention to the materials and techniques described here for a quality asphalt driveway installation.

 Can Trucks Drive on Asphalt?

-Base materials can be granite, crushed gravel, or limestone, which are compacted to form a hard surface that does not crack easily.
+Base materials can be granite roadbase, crushed gravel, or limestone, which are compacted to form a hard surface that does not crack easily.
 Crushed coarse materials compact and lock together in a tough, settle-resistant matrix.
-A binder like bitumen may be added to hold it all together.

-The right fill under the asphalt surface is essential for heavy trucks to drive on asphalt without damaging it.
+The right base material under the asphalt surface is essential for heavy trucks to drive on asphalt without damaging it.

 How Thick Should Asphalt Be for Trucks?